A financial guide to help you start and succeed with your embroidery business

 We also suggest automating your business to properly document your clients and their information, making you more organized and professional.
 Finally, we recommend helping your accountant by inputting your financials into accounting software; this way, everything is managed correctly and documented.

 In the end, a business is as much about the systems you have in place as it is about the work.
 Every good embroiderer who wants to go into business must value the importance of a sound financial foundation to sew- pardon the pun- the seeds of success for the future.

 P.S.
 Want to learn some of the industry’s top embroidery business secrets to maximize your profits?
-We’ve partnered up with the NNEP (National Network of Embroidery Professionals) to launch a new How to Make Money with Embroidery Webinar!
-This webinar will go far beyond the basics we mentioned in this article and show you some proven advanced techniques that’ll help skyrocket your success and increase your profits!
+We’ve partnered up with the NNEP (National Network of Embroidery Professionals) to launch a new How to Make Money with Embroidery Workshop!
+This 6.5 hour workshop will go far beyond the basics we mentioned in this article and show you some proven advanced techniques that’ll help skyrocket your success and increase your profits!
 Click here to learn more now.